Get In Touch

 Audits have to exist in order to ensure a quality standard for the products that people will be using.
 The pharmaceutical industry is highly regulated, but justly so.
 Pharmaceutical software is no exception to this as its functionality will determine the future outcome of the manufactured products.

-Regulations like Good Manufacturing Practices (GMP), Good Laboratory Practices (GLP), and Good Clinical Practices (GCP) set very strict standards for the development, validation, and use of software in pharmaceutical processes.
+Regulations like Good Manufacturing Practices (GMP), Good Laboratory Practices (GLP), and Good Clinical Practices (GCP) set very strict quality standards for the development, validation, and use of software in pharmaceutical processes.

-Another invaluable side of the auditing process is that it works to ensure patient safety.
+Another invaluable side of the remote auditing process is that it works to ensure patient safety.
 Pharmaceutical software often plays a direct or indirect role in patient safety.
 For instance, software may control the manufacturing processes of pharmaceuticals or manage patient data.

 Audits help identify and rectify vulnerabilities and errors that could compromise patient safety.
 Thankfully the regulations that are responsible for this safety are very clear and their implementation as well.